stellar/go/exp/services/webauth/README.md

   webauth serve [flags]

 Flags:
-      --challenge-expires-in int    The time period after which the challenge transaction expires (default 300000000000) --horizon-url string          Horizon URL used for looking up account details (default "https://horizon-testnet.stellar.org/")
+      --challenge-expires-in int    The time period in seconds after which the challenge transaction expires (default 300) --horizon-url string          Horizon URL used for looking up account details (default "https://horizon-testnet.stellar.org/")
-      --jwt-expires-in int          The time period that after which the JWT expires (default 18000000000000) --jwt-key string              Base64 encoded ECDSA private key used for signing JWTs --network-passphrase string   Network passphrase of the Stellar network transactions should be signed for (default "Test SDF Network ; September 2015")
+      --jwt-expires-in int          The time period in seconds after which the JWT expires (default 300) --jwt-key string              Base64 encoded ECDSA private key used for signing JWTs --network-passphrase string   Network passphrase of the Stellar network transactions should be signed for (default "Test SDF Network ; September 2015")
       --port int                    Port to listen and serve on (default 8000)